LakhindarPal/discord-player-bot/README.md

 - **Beginner-Friendly**: Designed with simplicity in mind, making it easy for users of all skill levels to understand and use.
 - **Quick Setup**: Get the bot up and running swiftly with straightforward installation instructions and minimal configuration requirements.
 - **Versatile Commands**: A comprehensive range of commands to cater to various music playback needs, ensuring an enjoyable listening experience for all users.
-- **Audio Filters**: Access to 25 different ffmpeg audio filters, allowing users to customize their listening experience to their preferences.
+- **Audio Filters**: Customize your listening experience with 25 FFmpeg filters, 18 Equalizer presets, and 10 Biquad filters.
 - **Multi-Guild Support**: Effortlessly manage the bot across multiple Discord guilds, providing flexibility for diverse communities.
-- **Platform Integration**: Supports various platform links, enabling users to play music from a wide range of sources, including YouTube, Spotify, SoundCloud, Apple Music, Reverbnation, Deezer, Tidal, and more.
+- **Various Sources**: Play music from a wide range of sources, including YouTube, Spotify, SoundCloud, Apple Music, Reverbnation, Deezer, Tidal, and more.
 - **Slash Commands**: Take advantage of slash commands for seamless interaction with the bot, enhancing user experience and accessibility.

-## Disclaimer (Terms of Use)
+## Disclaimer

 This project is intended for educational and entertainment purposes only.
 It is not designed to encourage or facilitate any form of unfair usage.
 If you represent a supported streaming platform and have concerns about the bot's functionality, please reach out to us via GitHub Discussions or our support channels for a constructive dialogue.

-## Disclaimer (if self-hosted)

-- **Prohibited Use**: Uploading this bot to any bot listing service such as Discord Bot List or top.gg is strictly prohibited.
-- **Community Hosting Only**: You are authorized to host this bot exclusively for your community's use.
-- **Security Responsibility**: Hosting the bot on public platforms like Glitch.com or repl.it poses a risk of bot token exposure.
-In the event of such an incident, you are solely responsible for any consequences.

-We appreciate your cooperation and understanding in adhering to these guidelines.

 ## Installation